Kapur Singh: Politics

 On insistence of Akali Dal leaders, Kapur Singh joined the Akali politics.
 In 1962, he was elected to the Lok Sabha as a candidate of the Swatantra Party from the Ludhiana constituency.
 In 1969 Kapur Singh was elected to the Vidhan Sabha in the new Punjab state.
 He also remained the National Professor of Sikhism.

 His 6 September 1966 speech of Lok Sabha and Anadpur Sahib resolution of 1973 is magna carta of Sikhs demands and aspirations.

-Support of Sikh dharma mission in the West
+Support of the Sikh Dharma Mission in the West

 Kapur Singh made a significant and important contribution to the missionary work of Harbhajan Singh Khalsa outside of India.
 In April 1979, he went to Los Angeles, where he addressed the Khalsa Council of Sikh Dharma of the Western Hemisphere (later renamed "Sikh Dharma").
 In his presentation, he assured the members of the administrative body that while their administrative titles and regalia might differ from contemporary SGPC practice, they fit in well with the overall arch of Sikh history which often was characterized by a diversity of flags among its constituent organizations or "missals."
 Bhai Sahib also referenced a prophecy of Guru Gobind Singh that Khalsa would rise in the West.